 - Deploying strong authentication to protect customer data, transactions and systems

-On the 17th of May earlier this year, the Chief Cyber Security Officer of the MAS indicated in his speech that they are currently reviewing the TRM Guidelines and intend to issue a Notice on cyber hygiene so as to boost cyber resilience.
+On May 17, 2018, the Chief Cyber Security Officer of the MAS indicated in his speech that they are currently reviewing the TRM Guidelines and intend to issue a Notice on Cyber Hygiene so as to boost cyber resilience.

 In light of the upcoming changes, Horangi and ICE71 co-organized a panel discussion in July, in hopes to provide industry insight into the challenges that medium-sized FIs and Fintechs would most likely face, and plausible solutions to overcome them.

 MAS recognises the key role of cyber hygiene in being one of the cornerstones of robust cybersecurity in the financial industry, and how this golden practice obviates a large majority of cybersecurity incidents from happening annually.
 Thus, they intend to issue a notice on cyber hygiene which would require FIs in Singapore to implement a set of fundamental controls in order to raise the industry level of cyber resilience.